vdhamer/Photo-Club-Hub/.github/README.md

     ]
 }
 ```
-Note that the properties within `idPlus` and `coorinates` are manditory.
+Note that the properties within `idPlus` and `coordinates` are manditory.
 The remaining fields are optional.

 ##### MemberList: local lists of photo club members